 AMPLITUDE: Desired amplitude must be set in order for the Ultrasonic Processor to be operational.
-The other control parameters - Time and Pulse, do not have to be set for continuous operation.
 AMPL displays the amplitude selected (e.g. 40%).
 To set the amplitude at 40% when the ultrasonics is off, press the AMPL key and the numeric keys for a 40% reading on the screen, and then press the ENTER/REVIEW key.